 Since 2007, corruption is also a priority in the Cooperation & Verification Mechanism for Bulgaria and Romania, coordinated by the SG with input from HOME, JUST, OLAF and others.
 In recent years, Romania has performed better than Bulgaria.
 This year's Council conclusions reflect to some extent Romania's campaign to phase out the Mechanism, while acknowledging that it would be premature to specify the timing.

-The Rule of Law with the involve invo ked for the first time in the case of Poland, Whistleblowing has been prominent on the agend a, e specia ally of the Ει uropean
+The Rule of Law Mechanism is being invoked for the first time in the case of Poland, with the involvement of the SG, DG JUST and SJ.